 Fancy being able to answer yes or no with your Tarot cards?
-Have you heard of the Reversal Technique for this but want something a little more advanced?
-Then here is how I answer yes or no in Tarot readings using interpretations (For this post, I will refer to this as the Interpretation Technique for answering yes or no).
+Have you heard about Yes and No Tarot Spreads, for this but want something a little more advanced?
+Then here is how I answer yes or no in Tarot readings using interpretations.

-The ‘rules’ for this technique are a little complicated, and the system is also difficult to apply when compared to The Reversal Technique.
+The ‘rules’ for this technique are a little complicated, and the system is also difficult to apply when compared to The Yes or No Tarot Spread.
 The easiest way to explain it is that a card’s original interpretation gives the answer for yes or no.

 On first glance, these cards look promising.
 However, I would argue that it does not look likely that Sally will make a living as a dressmaker.
 My prediction may seem rather controversial (and brutal), but I shall explain how I have come to this conclusion.

 Have you, as a reader, ever asked a question and never got a straight answer?
 Is this especially true for yes and no questions?
 Say, you have asked a question," Does he love me" and you received an 8 of Pentacles.
 Because you have a money card and not a love card, you are stumped for an answer.
 You get confused and pull more cards; you begin looking for an outcome.

 Looking for an answer is a chaotic trap that most Tarot readers fall into when the reality is that the answer is no if the answer is not there in the initial reading.
 If the cards are not there, the love is not there; the money is not there, etc. In this technique, if you do not get the cards you should get which predict a successful business, relationship or whatever, then this is a no (or not for the foreseeable future).
 Cards which you would expect to see in these circumstances mean yes.